kargun/v86/Readme.md

 2. Use long press to drag and drop (move windows, icons, etc.) and for text selection.
 3. Make it possible to move the mouse pointer away from a target without clicking it.

+## Workaround for Safari "bug" causing document body offset on fullscreen exit

+In Safari desktop the document body will be misaligned on exit fullscreen when mouse lock is requested immediately after entering element fullscreen mode.
+As a workaround, a small delay (500 ms) is applied to the lock mouse function if a Safari (desktop) browser is detected.

 # Original Readme

 [![Join the chat at https://gitter.im/copy/v86](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/copy/v86) or #v86 on [irc.libera.chat](https://libera.chat/)